About Us

 Events

 The Surrey Centre for Law and Philosophy holds events throughout the year to ignite imagination and promote collaborative and interdisciplinary research.
+You can find our Term Card for 2025/26 here.
 We have three series on which we particularly focus:

 Seminar Series: